JulianSchubel/pulse_forum/README.md

 cd pulse_forum
 ```

-2. Start the test MySQL database in Docker - the compose will initialize DB with schema & seed.
+2. Start the test MySQL database in Docker - the compose will initialize the database - creating a user,
+    the database schema, stored procedures and inserting seed data.
 Make sure you run the command in step `6` before running this again.
 ```bash
 docker-compose up -d
 ```